jaysonsantos/jinja-assets-compressor/README.md

 jinja-assets-compressor
 =======================

-A Jinja extension to compile and/or compress your assets.
+A Jinja2 extension to compile and/or compress your assets.

 # Installing
 ```